microsoft/cask/docs/CaskSecret.md

                                                                             ; specify a particular cryptographic algorithm or method for
                                                                             ; generating it.
 The size of this component must conform to the
                                                                             ; encoded <sensitive-data-size> value.
-<128-bits-padded>  ::= 21 * <base64url> <base64-four-zeros-suffix> 'AA'     ; The total random data comprises 128 bits encoded as 21
+<128-bits-padded>  ::= 21 * <base64url> <base64-four-zeros-suffix> 'AA'     ; The total sensitive data comprises 128 bits encoded as 21
                                                                             ; characters x 6 bits (126 bits) and 1 character providing
-                                                                            ; 2 bits of random data padded with 0000b.
+                                                                            ; 2 bits of sensitive data padded with 0000b.
 The final
                                                                             ; characters `AA` comprise 12 bits of additional padding
                                                                             ; that brings the component to a 3-byte boundary.
-<256-bits-padded>  ::= 42 * <base64url> <base64-two-zeros-suffix> 'A'       ; The total random data comprises 256 bits encoded as 42
+<256-bits-padded>  ::= 42 * <base64url> <base64-two-zeros-suffix> 'A'       ; The total sensitive data comprises 256 bits encoded as 42
-                                                                            ; characters comprising 6 bits of random data = 252 bits and
+                                                                            ; characters comprising 6 bits of sensitive data = 252 bits and
                                                                             ; The final characters `A` comprises 6 bits of additional
                                                                             ; padding that brings the component to a 3-byte boundary.
-<384-bits>  ::= 64 * <base64url>                                            ; The total random data comprises 384 bits encoded as 64
+<384-bits>  ::= 64 * <base64url>                                            ; The total sensitive data comprises 384 bits encoded as 64
                                                                             ; 6-bit characters.
 No reserved padding is required, as
                                                                             ; 384 bits (48 bytes) aligns to a 3-byte boundary.
-<512-bits-padded>  ::= 85 * <base64url> <base64-four-zeros-suffix> 'AA'     ; The total random data comprises 512 bits encoded as 85
+<512-bits-padded>  ::= 85 * <base64url> <base64-four-zeros-suffix> 'AA'     ; The total sensitive data comprises 512 bits encoded as 85
                                                                             ; characters x 6 bits (510 bits) and 1 character providing
-                                                                            ; 2 bits of random data padded with 0000b.
+                                                                            ; 2 bits of sensitive data padded with 0000b.
 The final
                                                                             ; characters `AA` comprise 12 bits of additional padding
                                                                             ; that brings the component to a 3-byte boundary.
 <base64url> ::= 'A'..'Z' | 'a'..'z' | '0'..'9' | '-' | '_'                  ; Base64 URL-safe printable characters.
 The '=' padding character is excluded.